-- · The Preliminary Assessment Visit
+- · The preliminary assessment visit

 - · The SDAT Team Visit

-- · The Follow-up to the SDAT and final report
+- The final report and additional follow-up as deemed appropriate/necessary

 In addition to the timeline, each submittal should include a contextual rationale and information regarding events that may affect the timing of any part of the SDAT process (e.g., six months before scheduled comprehensive plan revisions).
 Typically, a successful SDAT project requires a period of at least 6-8 weeks between the preliminary visit and the full team visit.
 AIA will work with communities to schedule SDAT implementation in a manner that complements ongoing planning activities, but dates may be adjusted based upon program needs and availability of team members.